Coronary Angioplasty Abroad: What Medical Tourists Need to Know

 Introduction

 Heart disease remains a leading cause of death and disability worldwide.
 With advancements in cardiology, Coronary Angioplasty and Stenting offer a hope to those suffering from coronary artery disease.
-This procedure has increasingly become popular among medical tourists looking for high-quality, cost-effective solutions to their cardiac issues.
-This comprehensive guide aims to shed light on the different aspects of Coronary Angioplasty and Stenting, from preparation to recovery, specifically catering to the unique needs of international patients.
+This procedure has increasingly become popular among medical tourists looking for high-quality and cost-effective solutions for their cardiac issues.
+This comprehensive guide aims to shed light on the different aspects of Coronary Angioplasty and Stenting, from preparations to recovery, specifically catering to the unique needs of international patients.

 Understanding Coronary Artery Disease